1798bebe/Statistical-Research-with-R/README.md

 | Seunghyun Kim (Group Leader) | s4sekimm@uni-trier.de    |
 | Niran Raj Pradhan            | s4niprad@uni-trier.de    |
 | Heejung Heo                  | s4heheoo@uni-trier.de    |

+## Notes

+This research began on March 13th and is complete as of May 1, 2025, but may undergo minor updates.